|

 We are also partnering with the Ophthalmic Mutual Insurance Company (OMIC) to produce a series of instructional videos on best practices in accessible risk management education.

 Thank you to the more than 2400 technicians who attended our 43rd Annual Continuing Education Program in Las Vegas.
 Plans are underway for the 44th ACE Program, which will be held from October 14-16 in a new venue, the Hyatt Regency Chicago.
-Watch
+Watch the ACE website for more information.

 Best regards,